Tyderion/a-mazing-planner/README.md

 # Planner for a maze

-This will be a planner for a popular Starcraft II TD (also WC3) called Gem TD.
+This is a simple maze planner for games like the Gem TD in starcraft.

-First tries with HTML5-Canvas.

-Ideas:

-7 Bases around which can be mazed.
-User can create walls by clicking, longest maze ist the best :)
+visit mazeplanner.is-a-geek.ch for a working demo